Case Study: Black Vision Fund

 Broadstreet Fund Management

 Broadstreet’s fund management team designs, launches, and manages investment vehicles in a highly collaborative and bespoke approach.
-Our funds invest in impactful businesses, intermediairies, and community assets.
+Our funds invest in impactful businesses, intermediaries, and community assets.
 With more than $545 million in assets under management, we collaborate with banks, community development financial institutions (CDFIs), foundations, corporations and anchor institutions to develop and deploy impact funds that focus on equity and opportunity throughout the country.

 Partners and Investors